rstudio/rstudio-conf-2022-program/sessions/rapid-response/anchorage-built-alaskas-vaccine-finder.md

 This talk will cover how we used R to build Alaska's vaccine finder.
 Including:

--Scraping and http packages (rvest &httr) -Using Heroku and S3 to run R jobs 24/7 -Creating a flexible data service with R
+- Scraping and http packages (rvest & httr)
+- Using Heroku and S3 to run R jobs 24/7

-Ben Matheson is the Data Analyst for the Anchorage Innovation Team, a startup inside city government in Anchorage, AK.
+- Creating a flexible data service with R